Do you use census data? We'd like your feedback.

 Statistical disclosure control

-Before we publish census data, we go through processes to make sure individuals and households cannot be identified.
+Before we publish census data, we go through processes to protect the privacy of individuals and households in published census outputs.

 We call this process statistical disclosure control (SDC).